 - Confine the distribution of alcohol to a designated area of the event space.

 - Ensure the venue is cleaned by noon the following day.

 - Take full responsibility for damages and vandalism resulting from student behavior associated with the event.

-- Meet with RLC Adam Gilbert the following week to address event follow up.
+- Meet with the Assistant Director of Student Involvement the following week to address event follow up.
 Hosts who fail to schedule and attend a follow up meeting will not be approved to host or staff events in the future.

 Wrist bander Responsibilities

 - Two wrist banders from ACESS are required for events anticipating 20 or more attendees; no wrist banders are needed for smaller events under 20, as the guest list indicates the age of the attendees.